write2abhi/opa-microservices-k8s/README.md

 **Important:** Before the microservices can be installed, make sure you've set up Minikube and Istio correctly or follow these [instructions](documentation/SetupLocalEnvironment.md) to set up Minikube and Istio from scratch.
 This should not take longer than 30 minutes.

+**Note:** This demo is tested with Minikube and Istio default setup from original repo [here](https://github.com/IBM/cloud-native-starter).
+However Istio is not a requirement.

 Before deploying the application, get the code:

 ```